CUH Logo

 Patient information A-Z

-For many women diet and physical activity are enough to keep blood glucose levels in the healthy range for pregnancy, however for some, additional treatment options need to be considered.
+For many people, diet and physical activity are enough to keep blood glucose levels in the healthy range for pregnancy, however for some, additional treatment may be required.
 This leaflet provides you with information about treatment options.

-Sometimes blood glucose levels remain elevated even if you are following the diet and being physically active.
-This means your body is not able to produce enough insulin to cope with the extra demands of pregnancy.
+Sometimes blood glucose levels can remain above the recommended range even if you are following the recommended diet and being physically active.
+This means your body needs additional support, as it cannot produce enough insulin to cope with the extra demands of pregnancy.

-There are very few medications to lower blood glucose levels suitable for use in pregnancy; they include Metformin and Insulin, alone or in combination.
+There are very few medications which lower blood glucose levels that are suitable for use in pregnancy; they include Metformin and Insulin, alone or in combination.

 Insulin option